AtmegaBuzz/BLT-Proposal/README.md

 # Why me?

 Being a very enthusiastic individual in the CyberSec and open source fields, I enjoy learning about technology regardless of how difficult or simple its design is to implement.
 I have a good foundation in integrating Full Stack solutions and I have almost 2 years of experience with frameworks like Django, Flask, and React.
-I am also skilled at developing and implementing APIs and have a basic understanding of blockchain concepts and mainnets including bitcoin, ethereum and solana.
+I am also skilled at developing and implementing APIs and have a basic understanding of blockchain concepts and mainnets including Bitcoin, Ethereum and Solana.

 # After GSoC